NCATS-Tangerine/tranql/README.md

   * Handle mappings from the standard API
   * Model queries with predicates
   * Validate queries against the biolink-model
-  * Add export to Neo4J
+  * Add export to and possible integration with Neo4J